- View the current semester's OPEN topic list and share it with potential teammates.

 - Current TSGC member, in good standing.

-- Course credit awarded to all student team members for satisfactory participation.
+- Course credit awarded to all student team members for satisfactory participation or faculty-advised independent study team.

 - Maximum two teams, per institution, per semester.
-Additional teams from the same institution may participate if design projects are distinct and topic availability permits.
+Additional teams from the same institution may participate if design projects are distinct and team spots are open.

 - Maximum award amount earned per institution per semester is based upon team completion of Levels and Option Areas.